tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-reference-data-api.md

 ### Put Request Validations

-1. Each item in $.put can specify its own list of non-key properties (“color”, “maxSpeed”, “location”, etc).
+1. Each item in $.put can specify its own list of non-key properties (“color”, “maxSpeed”, “location”, etc.).
 2. For any two item sets X and Y, non-key properties in [X].put[i] and [Y].put[j] must not intersect.
-Consider the following two posts.
-The second post is not allowed since “color” is present for items belonging to two different reference data sets:  “deviceInfo” and “manufacturerInfo”.
+Consider the following two posts:

 `POST https://<environmentFqdn>/referencedatasets/deviceInfo/$batch?api-version=2016-12-12`